evhub/coconut/HELP.md

         raise TypeError("the argument to factorial must be an integer >= 0")

 # Test cases:
-0 |> factorial |> print
+-1 |> factorial |> print # TypeError
-3 |> factorial > print
+0.5 |> factorial |> print # TypeError
-0.5 |> factorial |> print # should raise TypeError
+0 |> factorial |> print # 1
--1 |> factorial |> print # should also raise TypeError
+3 |> factorial |> print # 6
 ```
-_Note: every time code is shown in this tutorial, it is highly recommended that you try the given code and test cases in the interpreter to see for yourself how it works._
+Before we delve into what exactly is happening here, let's give it a run and make sure the test cases check out.
+If we were really writing a Coconut program, we'd want to save and compile an actual file, but since we're just playing around, let's try copy-pasting into the interpreter.
+Here, you should get `1`, `6`, and then two `TypeError`s.

+Now that we've verified it works, let's take a look at what's going on.
 Since the imperative approach is a fundamentally non-functional method, Coconut can't help us improve this example very much.
 Even here, though, the use of Coconut's infix notation (where the function is put in-between its arguments, surrounded in backticks) in `` n `isinstance` int `` makes the code slightly cleaner and easier to read.

 ### Recursive Method